jeremy-miller/life-python/README.md

 To configure the Life game, modify the *starting_configuration_name* variable in *main.py*.

 ### Lint and Test
-*NOTE: This game has only been tested on Ubuntu 16.10*

 To run *pep8* on the Life package, execute the following command: ```docker run -it --rm jeremymiller/life-python pep8 life```

 To run *pylint* on the Life package, execute the following command: ```docker run -it --rm jeremymiller/life-python pylint life```